philipturner/ue5-nanite-macos/README.md

 ![Nanite Debug Views](./Documentation/NaniteDebugViews.png)

-> The "Hot Potato" Unreal Editor - if you click it, your computer freezes!
->
 > Screenshot taken on September 19, 2022.
 Configuration: 32-core M1 Max, macOS 12.5.1, Xcode 13.4.1, Unreal Engine 5.2 beta

 ## How it Works